mick0n/gull-twitch-utility/README.md

 Used on stream to show notifications and chat messages.

 ## Util-page
 This page is meant to be used on a secondary screen, preferably a tablet or mobile phone.
 It will display all events in a descending list to easily see what's going on in your stream.
-If on a touch input device, you can enable input controls for showing/hiding a certain type of events.
-If you are using OBS you can also enable the simple OBS tools to further enhance your streaming experience.
+To remove an event from the list, simply swipe it off screen.